DataKind-SG/un-women-proj-inspire/analysis/README.md

 The analysis will create Excel (XLSX) files for answering the above questions.
 It will additionally create a JSON file for the purposes of visualization.

+NOTE: For details on `custom_json.R`, please refer to the /data/custom/README.md file.

 Pre-requisites
 --------------
 This code has been tested on the following: